 OCR Level 3 Cambridge Technical in Sport and Physical Activity

-A total of 5 Modules are covered over the 2-year course.
+A total of 6 units are covered over the two year course.
 These include:

-- Body Systems and the effects of Physical Activity (Exam in January)
+• Body Systems and the effects of exercise (Exam)

 As a Cambridge Technical Level 3 qualification is the equivalent to one A level it can be used to help you access a university course.
 Most universities recognise Cambridge Technicals Level 3 qualifications and will allow you to study in many different fields such as Sport Studies, Sport Science, Physiotherapy, Teaching and Lecturing, Sports management, Sports Development and many others.